 Reconditioning of pistons

-Pistons usually require replacement or reconditioning at fairly regular intervals even if the engine is operated under near-ideal conditions.
-Their service life is limited because they are mechanically and thermally highly loaded components, which over time suffer from excessive wear of the piston ring grooves and/or hot corrosion at the piston top surface.
+Diesel engine pistons usually require replacement or reconditioning at fairly regular intervals even if the engine is operated under near-ideal conditions.
+Their service life is limited because they are mechanically and thermally highly loaded components and over time they will suffer from excessive wear of the piston ring grooves and/or hot corrosion at the piston top surface.

 Depending on the condition of a given piston, QuantiServ recommends either full or partial reconditioning.